mshafat/allthrusmartphone.xyz/content/blog/reviews/cliqly_in_depth_review.md

 I have even [a better opportunity](https://lazycommissions.com/shafat) which is *really* free on front end and if you pay for special license you can receive 100% commission on all the current upsells.

-## Why 100% commission is helping Cliqly to scale so much?
-There are a few possible reasons, but mostly the target audience:
+## Who are the target customer of Cliqly?
+I have found some common characteristics of people who are using Cliqly:
 - Most people who are using Cliqly are newbies to make money online
 - Most of them don't have any technical know-how to operate a business online
-- Most people don't want to do put the time and effort required when it comes to make money online
+- Many of them don't want to put the time and effort required when it comes to make money online
+- Finally they have idle money to invest

 Cliqly has given a lot of these people the first hand experience to make money online.
 You start the trial, send the emails in 5 to 10 minutes and after 24 hours you see $5-15 in your account.
 Which has a great impact on people's psychology to invest into the system.

 ## Is Cliqly a scam?
-If I consider the sales video, Cliqly is a total scame.
+If I consider the sales video, Cliqly is a total scam.
 But in terms of paying the eligible customers their commission, it is not a scam, at least not yet.
 But to be honest, I am highly skeptical of this business, it makes no sense to me and if my 6th sense is right Cliqly will stop paying sooner or later or FTC will ban the business.

 ## Who is Cliqly for?